jinyoungch/xyz/posts/thoughts/on-application.md

 Despite the growing pains that come from the never-ending quest for knowledge, I have gotten to appreciate how one can straight away apply their newfound knowledge onto a tangible creation.

-For instance, I finally learned how to work with APIs and applied my findings to this website.
+For instance, I finally learned how to work with REST APIs and applied my findings to this website.

 The idea was to work with [OpenWeatherMap](https://openweathermap.org/), whose API provides realtime weather information that corresponds to the client location (i.e. where the site visitor is connecting from).